Alert

 Description

-Champeaux owes its fame mainly to its collegiate church, undoubtedly the most beautiful religious building in the Brie region.
-Champeaux's proximity to the ru de l'Ancœur and its many important heritage sites make it an outstanding tourist and cultural destination.
+Champeaux owes its reputation mainly to its collegiate church, without doubt the most beautiful religious building in the Brie region.
+Its proximity to the Ancoeur stream and its important heritage sites make it a remarkable tourist and cultural destination.

-1. At the start of your walk, admire and visit the Collegiate Church of Saint-Martin de Champeaux.
-Walk down the rue du cloître and take the rue Saint-Léonard.
+1. At the start of your walk, admire and visit the Collegiate Church of Saint-Martin in Champeaux.
+Walk down Rue du Cloître and take Rue Saint-Léonard.

-2. Turn left onto rue de la Libération and walk down to the junction with rue du Pourtour des Fossés.
+2. Turn left onto Rue de la Libération and walk down to the crossroads with Rue du Pourtour des Fossés.

-3. Turn slightly left onto the path that runs alongside Rue de la Libération.
-At the end of the path, on your left, you'll see a miniature version of the Collégiale Saint-Martin de Champeaux, which is in fact an insect hotel created using several types of wood to raise awareness of the importance of preserving biodiversity.
+3. Take the path slightly to the left along Rue de la Libération.
+At the end of the path you will see on your left a miniature version of the Collegiate Church of Saint-Martin, which is actually an insect hotel made from different types of wood to raise awareness about biodiversity conservation.

-4. Turn left and go to the end of the cul-de-sac.
+4. Turn left and continue to the end of the street.

-6. At the end of the road, turn left until you reach the junction with the sentier de la Procession (GR1).
+6. At the end of the path, turn left until you reach the crossroads with the Sentier de la Procession (GR1).

-7. Turn left along the sentier de la Procession to the crossroads with the chemin du Pourtour des Fossés.
+7. Turn left onto the Sentier de la Procession and continue until the crossroads with the Chemin du Pourtour des Fossés.

-8. Go straight ahead on the chemin du Pourtour des Fossés as far as the junction with the rue de Malvoisine.
+8. Continue straight along the Chemin du Pourtour des Fossés until you reach the crossroads with the Rue de Malvoisine.

-10. Make a U-turn and return to rue de Malvoisine as far as the crossroads with ruelle du Four Banal.
+10. Turn around and return along Rue de Malvoisine until the crossroads with the Ruelle du Four Banal.

-11. Turn right into ruelle du Four Banal, then left into Place du Marché.
-Turn right into rue du Cloître.
+11. Turn right onto the Ruelle du Four Banal, then left onto the market square.
+Turn right onto Rue du Cloître.

 Technical Information